Editor’s Note: This post was updated on October 4, 2018, for accuracy and comprehensiveness. It was originally published on May 5, 2018

 This means that increased fat cells puts your body in a constant state of stress/immune response.
 Your body is always in a state of inflammation; your immune system is permanently “switched on.”

 Think of your body’s immune system like your body’s crack team of defenders, highly trained and designed to repel any and all foreign invaders.
 In this scenario, your adipose cells are like enemy agents planted in your home territory.
 Their mission is to spread fear of an attack at all times, and they trick your defenders to be on high alert at all times.

 As you might have guessed, perpetual, never-ending inflammation isn’t good for the body.

 Sabotaged Immune System

 Obesity causes a state of chronic inflammation, and this causes your immune system to become compromised.
-Chronic inflammation is a serious deal and can lead to the development of illnesses large and small over time.
+Chronic inflammation is a serious issue and can lead to the development of minor and serious illness and conditions.
 Here are a couple examples:

 Influenza (the flu)